abacusorg/zeldovich-PLT/README.md

 If `> 0`, turn on particle linear theory corrections.
 This tweaks the displacements and velocities, mostly near `k_Nyquist`, to ensure everything starts in the growing mode.
 The output format will include velocities if you turn this on, either in the `RVZel` or `RVdoubleZel` format (set by a Makefile flag).
-See Garrison \& Eisenstein (2016).
+See Garrison et al. (in prep.).

 `ZD_PLT_filename`: *string*
 The file containing the PLT eigenmodes; i.e. the true growing modes for the grid.
-We generate this on something like a $128^3$ grid, and linearly interpolate the eigenmodes and eigenvalues as needed.
+This file usually contains something like a 128<sup>3</sup> grid, and the code linearly interpolates the eigenmodes and eigenvalues to finer meshes as needed.

 `ZD_qPLT_rescale`: *integer*
 If `> 0`, increase the amplitude of the displacements on small scales (near `k_Nyquist`) to preemptively compensate for future undergrowth that we know happens on a grid.
-See Garrison \& Eisenstein (2016).
+See Garrison et al. (in prep.).

 `ZD_PLT_target_z`: *double*
 If `ZD_qPLT_rescale > 0`, then increase the initial displacements such that they will match the linear theory prediction at this redshift.
-Recall that modes on the grid (mostly) grow more slowly than linear theory, which is why we increase the initial displacements.
+Recall that modes on the grid (mostly) grow more slowly than linear theory, which is why we (mostly) increase the initial displacements.
 This redshift should be in a quasi-linear regime where linear theory is still mostly valid, e.g. `z~5`.

 `ZD_k_cutoff`: *double*
 The wavenumber above which not to input any power, expressed such that `k_max = k_Nyquist / k_cutoff`, e.g. `ZD_k_cutoff = 2` means we null out modes above half-Nyquist.
 Non-whole numbers like 1.5 are allowed.
-This is useful for doing convergence tests, e.g.~run once with `PPD=64` and `ZD_k_cutoff = 1`, and again with `PPD=128` and `ZD_k_cutoff = 2`.
+This is useful for doing convergence tests, e.g. run once with `PPD=64` and `ZD_k_cutoff = 1`, and again with `PPD=128` and `ZD_k_cutoff = 2`.
 This will produce two boxes with the exact same modes (although the PLT corrections will be slightly different), but the second box's modes are oversampled by a factor of two.
 To keep the random number generation synchronized between the two boxes (fixed number of particle planes per block), `ZD_NumBlock` is increased by a factor of `ZD_k_cutoff`.

 `BoxSize`: *double*
-This is the box size, either in `Mpc` or `h^-1 Mpc`, depending on the setting of the `hMpc` key.
-However, the zeldovich code does not use the `hMpc` value.
+This is the box size, probably in Mpc or h<sup>-1</sup>Mpc.
+The zeldovich code only cares about the units to the extent that they should match the units in the power spectrum file.
 See `ZD_Pk_scale` for further discussion.

 `NP`: *long long int*
 Number of particles.
 This must be a perfect cube for the zeldovich code to work.